 Daria Konshtik was born in Makeyevka, Ukraine in 1985 (former USSR).
 In 1995 she immigrated to Israel.
 Currently lives and works in Tel Aviv.
-Konshtik is a multidisciplinary artist, working in painting, drawing, performance, installation, photography, and video-art - examining topics such as identity, gender, feminism, analytical psychology, childhood and racism.
+Konshtik is a multidisciplinary artist who works with various media including painting, drawing, photography, and video-art - examining topics such as identity, gender, feminism, analytical psychology, childhood and racism.

 Traditional symbols, folklore, and cultural customs in Konshtik works are characterized as psychological constructs at the boundary of the conscious and unconscious, between the personal and the collective.